AleksandarBayrev/general-linux-fixes/Fedora-HowTO.md

 # Check `Mediatek-WiFi-Debian.md` for instructions on how to setup firmware (if you have problems)
 # Check `Apps-In-Distrobox.md`
 # For using `OpenVPN` configuration check `OpenVPN-Configuration-Linux.md`
-# If using APC UPS - check `Linux-UPS-APC-HowTO.md`
+# If using APC UPS - check `Linux-UPS-APC-HowTO.md` (install via rpm-ostree on immutable system)
 # Install `fooyin` for listening to music (use flatpak)
 # Check `NTSYNC-HowTO.md`
 # If you want to use gamescope - check `gamescope-installer` folder and `Gamescope-Notes.md` in `random-important-stuff`